Installing Plex Server on R4S: Notes

 Environment Configuration

-Most existing tutorials for setting up Plex via Docker are based on X86 architecture.
-If you set up using the plexinc/pms-docker Docker image, you will get an error in the Docker container logs: stderr: exec /init: exec format error
+Most existing tutorials for setting up Plex with docker are based on the X86 architecture.
+If you set it up using the docker image from plexinc/pms-docker, an error will appear in the docker container logs: stderr: exec /init: exec format error

 docker run \